-A Pass/Fail option to the regular grading system is offered on a limited basis to encourage registration in a course that the student might otherwise avoid as too difficult.
+A Pass/Fail option to the regular grading system is offered on a limited basis to encourage registration in a course that the student might otherwise avoids as too difficult.
 The option thus invites intellectual curiosity and mature response apart from grades.
-It is open at time of registration to regular students in good standing and is limited to one course in a term and two courses in the academic year.
+The pass/fail option is open to students in good academic standing and is limited to one course per term and two courses in the academic year.
 The pass/fail option applies only to courses taken as elective credit, not for any required courses for degrees or for residency.
 A Pass is not computed in the GPA; a Fail will be computed in the GPA.
 Students should be aware that Pass/Fail courses generally do not transfer for credit.
+Students may select the pass/fail option at the time of registration and may change their registration from graded to pass/fail up until the end of the sixth week of the term.